 Add the celery, onion, apples and sauté for about 4 minutes.

 Add the sage, salt, pepper, garlic, and cranberries; mix well.

 Remove from heat.

-Slowly add the warmed wine or broth and continue to mix.
+Slowly add the warmed wine (or broth if omitting wine) and continue to mix.

 Add to a baking dish and pour the remaining 2 tbsp butter over the top, cover with foil and cook at 350° for 30 minutes.